San Bernardino Divorce & Family Law let the law offices of kimberly prendergast assist you with your family law needs. contact us

 For legal assistance on any stage of your spousal support dispute, contact the Law Offices of Kimberly Prendergast.
 We can help you with every step of the process, from requesting support to petitioning for a modification.
 We take a compassionate and personalized approach to our practice, and you can trust that we will build a case with your best interests in mind.
 We support both paying spouses and receiving spouses, and we will advocate firmly for your spousal interests.

-Schedule a consultation with the Law Offices of Kimberly Prendergast online to get started.
+Schedule a consultation with the Redlands spousal support lawyer at the Law Offices of Kimberly Prendergast online to get started.

 Your Family Matters To Us, Call today